Kathryn is an experienced senior lawyer who has practised in Melbourne, Tokyo and London.

 Kathryn specialises in resolving disputes, and works collaboratively with her clients to provide the legal and strategic advice that best achieves their preferred outcome.

-Kathryn’s tailored approach maximises the likelihood of avoiding escalation of a dispute.
-Where an early, favourable resolution of the dispute cannot be achieved, Kathryn conducts efficient and effective management of formal dispute mechanisms, always with a primary eye on her client’s objectives and commercial or policy concerns.
+Kathryn hotly and strategically defends major claims, positioning her clients to achieve an early, favourable resolution of the dispute.
+Where escalation of the dispute cannot be avoided, Kathryn conducts efficient and highly effective management of formal dispute levers, always with a primary eye on her client’s objectives and commercial priorities.

 - Advising a corporate in relation to a dispute with its supplier of a ticketless parking system.
 We obtained injunctive relief preventing the supplier’s imminent shutdown of the automated number plate ticketing system.
 We successfully settled the dispute, allowing the client to replace its ticketless system through an alternative supplier.

 - Obtaining injunctive relief to secure and recover a competitor’s theft of sensitive pricing information.
-The case was settled on favourable terms, including a permanent injunction restraining use of the stolen information, deletion of the stolen information and full recovery of external and internal costs.
+Within 36 hours of receiving the instructions, we had obtained interlocutory relief that restrained use of the stolen information, secured the stolen information and obliged our client’s competitor to go on affidavit about the hacking of our client’s systems.
+The case was settled on favourable terms, including a permanent injunction, destruction of our client’s stolen information and full recovery of our client’s legal and management costs.

 - Defending allegations of $36 million in negligent trading and breach of fiduciary duties, through proactive use of the Court forum and strategic negotiation.

 - Defending a statutory body in a mediation-arbitration concerning cost consequences flowing from a change in the law.
 Our strategic approach saved the client tens of millions of dollars in costs, and achieved a new agreement that salvaged the parties’ relationship.